mathewgomas-alfred/mathewgomas.io/reference_manual/brushes/brush_settings/options.rst

 .. image:: /images/en/Krita_Pixel_Brush_Settings_Sharpness.png

 Puts a threshold filter over the brush mask.
+This can be used for brush like strokes, but it also makes for good pixel art brushes.

+Strength
+    Controls the threshold, and can be controled by the sensors below.
+Softness
+    Controls the extra non-fully opaque pixels.
+This adds a little softness to the stroke.

+.. versionchanged:: 4.2

+    The sensors now control the threshold instead of the subpixel precision, softness slider was added.

 .. _option_size: